acamposruiz/reallery/readme.md

 # Steps to build your project
 1. Clone this repository
-1. Npm install
+1. yarn install
 1. Config your project on ./reallery_conf.json
 1. Save your images in ./content/<SECTION_KEY_X>/images/
     - Name each folder (<SECTION_KEY_X>) as the name key of the section and put the images
-1. Npm run create & webpack
+1. npm run create & webpack
 1. Config the server and go ahead.
 Your project is online :)